 The kind of job your lawn mower does in cleaning and trimming your lawn to give it that well-maintained look certainly gets your lawn noticed in the neighborhood.
 And why not?
 Today, this efficient gizmo is an indispensable member among your other household devices.
 But, this efficiency takes its toll on the lawn mower.
 Although sturdily built, its constant use can leave it with ugly build-up of dirt and grime, grass and other deposits.

 If these accumulations are not immediately removed, they can solidify and stick to the machine, jamming it and making it look unattractive.
 One of the most disliked job is to clean this muck by hand with a damp cloth immediately after use.
 However, you don’t have to do this, if you have a pressure washer at home.
-Pressure washers have proved most efficient in cleaning lawn mowers, leaving them sparkling.
+Pressure washers have proved most efficient in cleaning lawn mowers, leaving them sparkling (steam cleaners are best to clean lawn mowers, too).
 So how to select the best pressure washer?

 1. Check if the pressure washer is PWMA Certified